bnb-chain/BEPs/BEP3.md

 1. start the request of Atomic Peg on either chain of the two, which means sign and broadcast specific transactions, or trigger smart contract with parameters;
 2. monitor the blockchain and automatically claim the swapped token (or automatically trigger the refund after the timeout on Ethereum and other blockchains).
-3. if the wallet supports multiple blockchain, e.g. both Binance Chain and Ethereum, it will be super convenient for Client to complete the whole swap process within the wallet.
+3. if the wallet supports multiple blockchain, e.g. both BNB Beacon Chain and Ethereum, it will be super convenient for Client to complete the whole swap process within the wallet.

-## New Transaction Types on Binance Chain
+## New Transaction Types on BNB Beacon Chain

 The below are the details for HTLT, deposit HTLT, claim HTLT and refund HTLT.

 ### Hash Timer Locked Transfer

-Hash Timer Locked Transfer (HTLT) is a new transaction type on Binance Chain, to serve as HTLC in the first step of Atomic Swap, with parameters defined as below:
+Hash Timer Locked Transfer (HTLT) is a new transaction type on BNB Beacon Chain, to serve as HTLC in the first step of Atomic Swap, with parameters defined as below:

 | Name | Type | Description | Optional |
 | -----| ---- | ----------- | -------- |